UniversalDependencies/docs/_ud-feat/Case.md

 similar case called instructive is used rarely in Finnish to express &ldquo;with (the aid of)&rdquo;.
 It can be applied to infinitives that behave much like nouns in Finnish.
-We currently propose one label for both instrumental and instructive (instrumental is not defined in Finnish).
+We propose one label for both instrumental and instructive (instrumental is not defined in Finnish).

 Examples: [fi]